armandoroman1016/quarantine-cook/quarantine-cook/README.md

-# Mission Control
+# Quarantine Cook

-You can find the deployed project at https://use-mission-control.com.
+You can find the deployed project at https://quarantine-cook.com.

 ## Contributors